mdavid626/helium/README.md

 # helium

-WPF application used for editing XML based configuration for deploying web and other applications in a Microsoft environment.
+WPF application used for editing XML based configuration files and for running deployment of web and other applications in a Microsoft environment.
 It was developed as a part of my Bachelor thesis.
 The full project is available in the repo [triton](https://github.com/mdavid626/triton).

-It is an MVVM application, using the Caliburn.Micro framework.
+It is an MVVM application using the Caliburn.Micro framework.

 ## Demo